Crunch-io/crunch-cube/README.md

 ### 3.0.16
 - Fix pairwise indices for overlaps, when hiding or reordering columns

-### 3.0.15
-- This version was skipped because of the publishing errors

 For a complete list of changes see [history](https://github.com/Crunch-io/crunch-cube/blob/master/HISTORY.md).